Virtual Employee Development and Engagement Mistakes, and How to Avoid Them

 Share This Post:

-While, at the time of this writing, we are just over a year into moving most of our training and employee development online, too many trainers, managers, and business leaders are still struggling with how best to engage remote employees.
+At the time of this writing, we are just over a year into moving most of our training and employee development online, and too many trainers, managers, and business leaders are still struggling with how best to engage remote employees.

 At the beginning of the pandemic, many of the questions I received from clients were about the unprecedented challenges of training, speaking with, and managing employees who had unstable internet or were overseeing families (and schooling) while working.
 Now, a year into this unplanned work-from-home experiment, the questions are more nuanced.